JordanioB/RockPaperScissorsByJordan/README.md

-# RockPaperScissorsByJordan
+# The Rock - Paper - Scissors game by Jordan
-console game 'Rock Paper Scissors'
+Console game 'Rock Paper Scissors' by Jordan